 Everything you've read up to now was learned by me as I was writing this.
 I didn't start this with any of the information in here.
 I was surprised at how counter-intuitive each step ended up being—I can totally see why there are so many blog posts describing how to set it up.
 As I've revised this for changes in Webpack and other tools, it hasn't gotten better.
 The process of maintaining this minimal setup is an exercise in rote memorization, because nothing makes any intuitive sense.
 The behavior of these tools is opaque and unpredictable, with failure modes that rarely give any indication of the real problem.

-Nevertheless, we got it all working and the amount of configuration wasn't that bad.
-Still, each step felt like a battle, because the tools weren't designed to interoperate, each with its own ecosystem of plugins, and nothing exposed how it was working.
+Nevertheless, we got it all working and the amount of configuration wasn't that bad in the end.
+Still, each step felt like a battle, because despite being part of the Webpack ecosystem for the most part, the tools and modules just don't seem to work well together.

-Webpack and Karma's interoperability is completely opaque to the user.
+The interoperability between all these parts is also totally opaque.
 This means that you have no way to know how the tools are working or even observe them working together without debugging into the source code.
 As a tool developer, the situation is difficult, because everything is very custom.
 In Webpack's case, each type of integration is different.
 To write your own loader, you implement a nebulous interface.
 Writing a plugin is highly complex.
-Any tool that must be a part of Webpack or Karma, must have a plugin for each.

 As a plugin or tool developer, no lessons learned working with one tool can be applied to another.
 Worse, though, is for users of these tools.
 Because the behavior of these tools is totally opaque, and any extension points must be explicitly provided by the tool creator, it's difficult to figure out how to use them solve the problem in front of you.
 Most people resort to just being told the answer, because figuring it out is difficult.